 Your working from home mental health is dramatically determined by how many physical or mental health considerations you had before the pandemic and how many you have now.
 Two-thirds of respondents in the study reported new physical health symptoms since beginning to work from home, and three-quarters (74 percent) reported new mental health issues.
 The majority of these individuals (55 percent) didn’t just get one mental health issue; they got two – namely, depression and anxiety.

-The determiners for increased mental health problems are everything from work hours to distractions.
-Those who could focus uninterrupted with a thoughtfully assembled at-home workstation reported fewer psychological and physical impediments.
 However, increased time at a workstation that allows you to concentrate without stopping your workflow also indicated higher probabilities of new physical problems arising if the individual wasn’t aware of the importance of adjusting their workstation to their personal needs (perhaps to accommodate back pain or shoulder pain).
+In cases like this, you could consider asking a travel physical therapist to visit you at home to evaluate your setup and do some specific exercises, especially if you have a medical condition.

 Working in a good mood is also essential for reducing mental and physical stress.
 A mood boosting probiotic could reduce feelings of stress and tension and dramatically improve your health and happiness.